hannobraun/playground/2025-08-02_language-design/README.md

 Once this is finished, the stack contains the number `3`.
 Plus whatever was on there in the first place.

+### Intrinsic Functions

+We've already seen intrinsic functions, which are functions that are provided by the compiler.

+For every number that can be represented as a signed or unsigned 32-bit integer, there is an intrinsic function with the name of that number, which produces that number.

+All numeric instruction in WebAssembly that apply to 32-bit integers and are not redundant with other features of the language (I think this mainly affects `const`), are exposed as intrinsic functions.

+Where relevant, only the variant of a numeric instruction for signed numbers is exposed.

+All memory instructions are exposed, except those that are not usable with 32-bit integers.

+In addition, `drop`, `nop`, and `unreachable` are exposed.

+The name of the intrinsic is, where available, a common symbol (e.g. `+`, `*`, `/`); where necessary, an explicit variant of the name of the instruction (e.g.
+`count_leading_zeros`); and otherwise just the instruction name.

 ### Bindings

 I have a hard time dealing with just a stack.
 It's a skill issue, I know.
 But